Philosophy: Global and Comparative Perspectives (BA)

 These skills will help you

-As a Philosophy: Global and Comparative Perspectives graduate, you will have developed not only strong academic and intercultural skills, but also resourcefulness, the ability to work independently, and skills in communication and problem solving.
-These skills will greatly enhance your appeal for future employers.
-If you also gained relevant work experience during your studies, this will help you find the job of your dreams even faster.
+As a graduate of this BA programme, you will not only possess knowledge and understanding of the many aspects of philosophy, but you will also have acquired academic and intercultural skills that will greatly enhance your prospects on the job market.
+These skills involve critical thinking, the ability to work independently as well as in teams, and skills in communication and problem-solving.
+If you have also gained relevant work experience during your studies, this will help you find the job of your dreams even faster.

 “I’ve been taken on by a consultancy firm that advises local authorities on how to handle phenomena such as population shrinkage, problem youths and population ageing.
 All these are issues for which there are no simple answers, and which we philosophy students are very used to!”